 The best kind of recipe is one that is tried and true.
 To me that means, the recipe is easy to make and the results are always delicious.
 What brings a recipe up the next level in my opinion is when it’s really easy to change the recipe up just a bit and end up with a whole new and equally good—or better!—recipe.
-These Cashew Butter Oatmeal Chocolate Chip Cookies are a great example of changing up a tried and true recipe.
+These gluten-free Cashew Butter Oatmeal Chocolate Chip Cookies are a great example of changing up a “tried and true” recipe.
 They are the latest cookies that I have created using my Flourless Peanut Butter Cookies recipe as my starting point.

-With these Cashew Butter Oatmeal Chocolate Chip Cookies, I planned to simply use cashew butter—instead of peanut butter, cashew butter, or sunbutter.
+With these gluten-free Cashew Butter Oatmeal Chocolate Chip Cookies, I planned to simply use cashew butter—instead of peanut butter, cashew butter, or sunbutter.
 I really love cashew butter.
 It’s rich and creamy and has a lovely sweetness.
 Sometimes I even prefer it over peanut butter or almond butter.
 I usually buy a small jar at our local healthy grocery store, but sometimes I make it myself.

 Cashew butter is really quite easy to make.
 Some say that you have to add oil when making it, but I usually don’t.
 I just throw some raw cashews into my food processor and slowly process them until they turn into cashew butter.
 I’ve even used roasted salted cashews instead of raw cashews and processed a small amount of them in my mini chopper.
 That actually worked just fine.
 (I am always careful to do the processing in “spurts” when necessary so as not to overheat my appliances.)